powusu6128/BuddySystem/README.md

 ##Introduction
 This repository is an implementation of the Buddy memory allocation technique to simulate memory management.
 Of course, many such techniques exist, but this particular technique offers simple block splitting and coalescing.
 The project was assigned in an undergraduate Operating Systems course with Dr. G. Baliga.

+It should be noted that an implementation of this algorithm exists inside the Linux and FreeBSD kernels.

 ##Stage 1 (Current)
 In this stage, we have developed our own implementation of the Buddy memory allocation technique in an MVC architecture to allow for the creation of a GUI.
 We have also created extensive JUnit tests, that of this writing, all pass.